Ritvik19/Automation-Scipts/README.md

 The commandline terminal needs to paused for this script

 the commandline arguments are as follows

-`~ <optional query>`
+`~ <optional query>` parses the entire wikipedia page for the requested query

-	parses the entire wikipedia page for the requested query `search <optional query> or Search <optional query>` parses a list if results for the requested page `summary <optional query> or Summary <optional query>` parses the summary of the requested page
+`search <optional query> or Search <optional query>` parses a list if results for the requested page

+`summary <optional query> or Summary <optional query>` parses the summary of the requested page

-note that the query arguments are optional as if they are not entioned the script will parse inforamtion about the text from the clip board
+note that the query arguments are optional as if they are not mentioned the script will parse information about the text from the clip board

 #### WordCloud
 This script quickly creates cool wordclouds for you